BiCU-CCRI/Best_practices/coding_and_review/repository_structure.md

 ##### Indexes

-- Put indexes into the same reference directory as stated on the [top of the paragraph](#reference-structure)
+- Put indexes into the same reference directory as stated on the [top of the paragraph of References Structure](#references-structure)
 - Use: `<tool_name_with_version/<index_settings>/<index_file>`
     - For example, `STAR_2.7.4a/150bp_splice/SAindex
 - Note: Some tools don't have `<index_settings>`